stefanstranger/AIPAS/README.md

 $ADApplicationName = "AIPAS"
 $PlainPassword = "[enter password for SPN]"
 $StorageAccountName = "[Configure here the name of the previously deployed Storage Account]"
-$SubscriptionId = "[enter subscriptionid]"" #SubscriptionId where the Vnets will be deployed.
+$SubscriptionId = "[enter subscriptionid]" #SubscriptionId where the Vnets will be deployed.
 E.g. the Landing Zone Subscription.
 If multiple Subscriptions are used rerun for each Subscription

 #region Login to Azure
 Add-AzAccount
 #endregion

 #region Select Azure Subscription
-$subscription =
-(Get-AzSubscription |
-    Out-GridView `
-        -Title 'Select an Azure Subscription ...' ` -PassThru)

 Set-AzContext -SubscriptionId $subscription.subscriptionId -TenantId $subscription.TenantID
 #endregion